-- a) The financial statements and notes, as set out on pages 11 to 37 are in accordance with the Corporations Act 2001, including: - i. complying with Accounting Standards, International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB) as they apply on a non-going concern basis, the Corporation Regulations 2001 and other mandatory professional reporting requirements; and - giving a true and fair view of the Group's financial position as at 30 June 2019 and its performance, changes in equity and cash flow, for the financial year ended on that date to the extent circumstances outlined in Note 1(b) are taken into account. - b) i.
-The ongoing solvency of the Group is dependent on successful completion and implementation of the Deed of Company of Company Arrangement (DOCA) as detailed in Note 1(b) - There are reasonable grounds to believe that the Group will be able to successfully complete the proposed DOCA with creditors and will therefore be able to pay its debts: - in accordance with the DOCA arrangements detailed in Note 1(b); and - as and when they become payable
+- a) The financial statements and notes, as set out on pages 13 to 42 are in accordance with the Corporations Act 2001, including: - i. complying with Accounting Standards, International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB) as they apply on a non-going concern basis, the Corporation Regulations 2001 and other mandatory professional reporting requirements; and - li giving a true and fair view of the Group's financial position as at 30 June 2020 and its performance, changes in equity and cash flow, for the financial year ended on that date to the extent circumstances outlined in Note 1(b) are taken into account. - b) i.
+The ongoing solvency of the Group is dependent on the successful completion and implementation of the Deed of Company of Company Arrangement (DOCA) as detailed in Note 1(a)

-This declaration has been made after receiving the declaration required to be made to the Directors in accordance with Section 295A of the Corporations Act 2001 for the financial year ended 30 June 2019.
+This declaration has been made after receiving the declaration required to be made to the Directors in accordance with Section 295A of the Corporations Act 2001 for the financial year ended 30 June 2020.